 Cities in the St. Croix River Valley.
 The St. Croix River valley forms the border of Minnesota and Wisconsin.
 Several cities, all within an hour or so of the Twin Cities, are good weekend breaks, from Taylors Fall, northeast of the Twin Cities, through Osceola, Stillwater, Red Wing, Wabasha, and Winona in the south.
 All the cities have old-fashioned downtowns, charming hotels and motels, plenty of pretty scenery, and locally-owned restaurants for a peaceful getaway without too much driving to get there.

 Ely, in northern Minnesota, is on the border of the beautiful Boundary Waters Canoe Wilderness.
 Reserve one of the many remote cabins set in the gorgeous scenery on the shore of a lake, and feel like you have truly got away from it all.
 Take a canoe out and be the only people on a lake, hike through the woods without seeing another soul, but be within easy reach of the city of Ely with several restaurants and stores.
+Ely is also home to two conservation organizations, the International Wolf Center and the North American Bear Center, both open to visitors.

 City Breaks from Minneapolis and St. Paul